Chern-Simons theory and the quantum Racah formula: A path integral derivation of the quantum Racah formula

 Eq. \eqref{eq_our'} and Eq. \eqref{eq_not_our} imply $\sum_{\lambda_0,\lambda_1} M_{ \lambda \lambda_0}^{\lambda_1} \ S_{\nu \lambda_0} S_{\mu \lambda_1} T_{\lambda_0 \lambda_0} T_{\lambda_1 \lambda_1}^{-1} = \sum_{\lambda_0,\lambda_1} N_{ \lambda \lambda_0}^{\lambda_1} \ S_{\nu \lambda_0} S_{\mu \lambda_1} T_{\lambda_0 \lambda_0} T_{\lambda_1 \lambda_1}^{-1}$.
 This holds for arbitrary $\l, \m, \n \in \Lambda^k_+$ so using the fact that S-matrix and the T-matrix are invertible (cf. Eqs. \eqref{defST_0} above) we indeed obtain $M^{\l}_{\m\n} =N^{\l}_{\m\n}$ (for all $\l, \m, \n \in \Lambda^k_+$).

 \begin{remark} \rm Witten's argument from Sec 4.5 in \cite{Wi} which we used in the paragraph preceding Eq. \eqref{eq_Witten} is based on ideas from conformal field theory.
-So if we want to give a (complete) path integral derivation of Eq. \eqref{eq_quantum_racah} we will have to derive the first equality in Eq. \eqref{eq_Witten} using only path integral methods.
-It is shown in \cite{HaSe} how this can be done.
-On the other hand, if one is happy with ``mixing'' arguments from conformal field theory and arguments based on the CS path integral then the derivation of the (elementary) quantum Racah formula Eq. \eqref{eq_quantum_racah} which we have just given is fine and by combining Eq. \eqref{eq_quantum_racah} with the fusion rules derived in Remark \ref{rm_BlTh} (using Eq.
-(4.36) in \cite{Wi}) one finally obtains $\hat{N}_{ \gamma \alpha}^{\beta} = \sum_{\tau \in \cW_{k}} \sgn(\tau) m_{\gamma}(\alpha-\tau(\beta))$.
-Clearly, this is the first of the two versions of the ``abstract'' quantum Racah formula appearing at the end of Subsec. \ref{subsec2.2}. \end{remark}
+So if we want to give a (complete) path integral derivation of Eq. \eqref{eq_quantum_racah} we will have to derive the first equality in Eq. \eqref{eq_Witten} using only path integral methods, cf. \cite{HaSe} for partial results in this direction.
+On the other hand, if one is happy with ``mixing'' arguments from conformal field theory and arguments based on the CS path integral then the derivation of the (elementary) quantum Racah formula Eq. \eqref{eq_quantum_racah} which we have just given is fine and by combining Eq. \eqref{eq_quantum_racah} with the Verlinde formula derived in Remark \ref{rm_BlTh} (using Eq.
+(4.36) in \cite{Wi}) one finally obtains $\hat{N}_{ \gamma \alpha}^{\beta} = \sum_{\tau \in \cW_{k}} \sgn(\tau) m_{\gamma}(\alpha-\tau(\beta))$, which is the affine Lie algebra version of the ``abstract'' quantum Racah formula appearing at the end of Subsec. \ref{subsec2.2}. \end{remark}